Book complimentary discovery call

 - The gut microbiome is easily disrupted by environmental toxins so try and opt for organic produce, more natural household products and skincare to minimise exposure to the toxic load.

 The London Clinic of Nutrition is the largest functional medicine clinic in Europe.
 We are an award-winning clinic having received the UK’s highest award from Integrative Healthcare & Applied Nutrition (IHCAN).
-We have built a reputation for ‘treating the untreatable’.
 We combine industry-leading nutrition and functional medicine expertise, alongside the latest in-house testing, so we can attend to all your health needs in one trip.

 What is the best product for gut health?